 2. Seek Legal Advice

-Consulting with a lawyer who specialises in defamation law is crucial.
-At Irvine Lawyers, we can help you understand your rights and options under Victorian law.
-Our experienced team will guide you through the process and determine the best course of action.
+Next, you should consult a lawyer who specialises in defamation law.
+At Irvine Lawyers, we help clients understand their rights under Victorian law and guide them through the legal process.

 3. Request a Retraction or Correction